 Agencies who supply staff to the School must also complete the pre-employment checks which the School would otherwise complete for its staff.
 Again, the School requires confirmation that these checks have been completed before an individual can commence work at the School.

-The School will independently verify the identity of individuals supplied by contractors or an agency in accordance with section 4.1 above and will require the provision of the original DBS disclosure certificate before contractor or agency staff can commence work at the School.
+The School will independently verify the identity of individuals supplied by contractors or an agency and will require the provision of the original DBS disclosure certificate before contractor or agency staff can commence work at the School.

 6. Volunteers